TaoZhong11/BrainExtraction-TissueSegmentation-Macaque/README.md

 Longitudinal Brain Atlases for Early Developing Cynomolgus Macaques from Birth to 48 Months of Age.
 Neuroimage, 2022, 247: 118799.
 ```
 ---
-## Docker (We strongly recommend you use docker for inference)
+## Docker (We strongly recommend you use docker for inference, coming soon)
 #### 1、Pull
 The docker image has been uploaded onto DockerHub, download it by using the following command
 ```
-docker pull

 ```

 ## Installation (If you don't use docker)